arvindshekar07/VehicalDetection/README.md

 ```
 As you can see form the code above the window size is about a 96x 96  and it would move to the next window by 0.5.
-The y_start_stop =[400,656] tell the height at which the sliding should begin and end.
+The y_start_stop =[400,656] tells the height at which the sliding should begin and end.
-As sliding through all of the image is an expensive process we slide only bottom half of the image.
+As sliding through all of the image is an expensive process we slide only bottom half of the image and thus we start from 400px to 656 px
 ![image2]

 We can also apply thresholding and image heat/number detection of a single car detection
 and consider it as a single detection.
 ![image3]

-With thresholding technique we cam removes some of the false positives that  sometimes get shown in the image
+With thresholding technique we cam removes some of the false positives that get detected at times.

 ```python
 def apply_threshold(heatmap, threshold):
     # Zero out pixels below the threshold